BookHaven12/Web-Scraping-Challenge/README.md

 * Trend Analysis

-For this assignment I received help from Brian Perry (TA) on the extracting all the rows in part 2 mars weather.
+For this assignment I received help from Brian Perry (TA) on extracting all the rows in part 2 mars weather.
 I also worked with my tutor Angel to create a a more advanced code that extracts botht the header and the data from the Mars table.
 I used the following class examples from Module 11 Data Collection day 3 for my code: #5 news_solution and #6 mars_facts_scrape_solution.